FabioDeveloper92/FabioDeveloper92/README.md

 # About Me

-I started programming at the age of 11 with vb.net and from there I never stopped
+I *started* programming at the age of 11 with vb.net and from there I never stopped

-I love to learn and every single aspect of every language/framework I use.
+I *love* to learn and every single aspect of every language/framework I use.

-Currently I started writing some content on twitter and I studying azure devops
+*Currently* I started writing some content on twitter and I studying azure devops

-My next steps: start with my blog & site, more focus on MongoDB & Azure
+My *next steps*: start with my blog & site, more focus on MongoDB & Azure

-My other passions are:
-- Book
-- Gym, Swimming & Walking
-- Explore the nature

 # My Story